redis/docs/content/develop/connect/clients/client-side-caching.md

 *Client-side caching* reduces network traffic between a Redis client and the server.
 This generally gives better performance.
-See [Client-side caching compatibility with Redis Software and Redis Cloud]({{< relref "operate/rs/references/compatibility/client-side-caching" >}}) for details of the Redis versions that support CSC.
+See [Client-side caching compatibility with Redis Software and Redis Cloud]({{< relref "operate/rs/references/compatibility/client-side-caching" >}}) for details on Redis versions that support CSC.

 By default, an [application server](https://en.wikipedia.org/wiki/Application_server) (which sits between the user app and the database) contacts the